RichardDShipman/RichardDShipman/README.md

 **RichardDShipman/RichardDShipman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I am a bioinformatician with a background in applied science, with a concentration in biochemistry and molecular biology.
+I am a bioinformatics consultant specializing in glycobiology with a background in applied science - concentration in biochemistry and molecular biology.
 Throughout my life, I’ve been tinkering with computers and the outdoors, which naturally led me to support the projects I pursue.
-Past experiences involved developing computational proteomics tools that enable the discovery and application of novel phosphopeptides and glycopeptides with desired properties.
-I recently finished a Master's degree in Omics Data Analysis at the University of Vic - Central University of Catalonia (UVic-UCC).
-I enjoy exploring the intersection of different omics fields with the aid of computational tools.
+Past experiences involved developing computational glyco / proteomics tools that enable the discovery and application of novel phosphopeptides and glycopeptides with desired properties.
+I have a Master's degree in Omics Data Analysis from the University of Vic - Central University of Catalonia (UVic-UCC).
+I enjoy exploring and dabbling in the intersection of different omics fields with the aid of computational tools.
 As for recent projects, I am researching at the University of Valencia on the glycovirology of rotaviruses.
 The projects listed below highlight some of those adventures.

-## Recent Projects
+## Recent and Ongoing Projects

 Here is a list of recent projects I have been toying with on my free time.

 1. Glycopeptide Sequence Finder
 - A script for hunting (protease-digested) N/O/C-linked glycopeptides in protein/proteome FASTA files based on sequon (motif).
-It includes a library of digested glycopeptides from various model organisms, common livestock & crops, sea critters and a host of fungus & viral pathogens.
+It includes a zoo library of digested glycopeptides from various model organisms, common livestock & crops, sea critters and a host of fungus & viral pathogens.
 [Glycopeptide_Sequence_Finder](https://github.com/RichardDShipman/Glycopeptide_Sequence_Finder)
 2. Glycoproteomics Graph Tool
 - Neo4j based graph knowledge base for storing glycoproteomics records in context to the central dogma of molecular biology.
 [Glycoproteomics_Graph_Tool](https://github.com/RichardDShipman/Glycoproteomics_Graph_Tool)
 3. Glycopeptide Proteoform Generator